MarbleBag/Gobchat/docs/README.md

 This icon means Gobchat is running and looks for a active instance of FFXIV

 If you are running FFXIV and Gobchat finds it, the icon will switch to ![gobchat is ready to rumble](screen_gobchat_on.png), indicating that Gobchat is ready
+This may take a while on your first start of gobchat.

 ### License
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License (AGPL-3.0-only) as published by the Free Software Foundation, version 3.